exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 Fortunately, that technology already existed from a few years back, in form of something called VSCode Dev Container.
 It’s working exactly as described above.

 [VSCode Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) utilizes Docker to create a containerized / isolated environment for every project.
-We define the environment we want as a Dockerfile and through a YAML file.
+We define the environment we want as a Dockerfile and through a ~~YAML~~ JSON file.

 ---